A/N: Edited 3/19/2017

 Oh.
 He'd nearly forgotten that Yosuke was there.
 His best friend was standing in front of him; hand on his shoulder and the same set of orange headphones hanging around his neck.
 He looked worried or concerned, with a flash of something else that Souji couldn't identify, and it struck him suddenly that those emotions were for him.

 "Oh.
 Thank you."

-Yosuke nodded, moved away from, trying to keep his hands busy to stop from fidgeting, and Souji suddenly wanted him to stay close.
+Yosuke nodded, moved away from him, trying to keep his hands busy to stop from fidgeting, and Souji suddenly wanted him to stay close, within easy reach.
 "It's no problem.
 I won't ask what happened, and I won't tell the others if that's what you want, but if you need anything, anytime, you know I'm only a phone call away."

 "Seriously, you can call if you need to, for anything."
-Right then, Souji was aware of the rather soothing effect his best friend's company presented, and he was loathe to let that go; he could still feel the terrible grief of his parents' deaths and the gaping hole left behind in their wake, but with Yosuke standing right there, he felt that the loss wasn't as overwhelming as it had been.
+Right then, Souji was aware of the rather soothing effect his best friend's company presented, and he was loathe to let that go; he could still feel the terrible grief of his parents' deaths and the gaping hole left behind in their wake, but with Yosuke standing right there, he felt that the loss wasn't nearly as overwhelming as it had been only moments ago.

 Maybe that was why he was surprised when he reached out and grabbed Yosuke's wrist, almost without thinking of it.

 "Actually... could you stay for a bit longer?"
 He loosened his hold on Yosuke quickly, letting him go, still surprised by his action.